djandyr/docuware-autostore/README.md

 	npm run start
 	```

-    Alternatively, run `npm link` to symlink package globally (may require sudo) allowing script to be executted by running `docuware-autostore`
+    Alternatively, run `npm link` to symlink package globally (may require sudo) allowing script to be executed by running `docuware-autostore`

     ```
     npm link